 There are many applications of grid-to-grid interpolation in geophysical numerical simulation.
 For instance, the initial conditions and boundary conditions are always interpolated from data sets onto the model grid.
 Also, most components of an Earth system model are simulated on different grids, and when coupled interpolation between those grids is necessary.
 In adaptive mesh refinement (AMR), the grids are locally refined and coarsened, requiring interpolation between grids.
-Nothing precludes application to the restriction and prolongation operations in multigrid either for that matter.
-Also, as mentioned earlier, SL transport utilises an interpolation step in remapping mass from the static grid to the departure grid.
+Nothing precludes application to the restriction and prolongation operations in multigrid either, for that matter.
+Also, as mentioned earlier, SL transport utilizes an interpolation step in remapping mass from the static grid to the departure grid.

-One general rule applies to all of these applications: The properties of the interpolation will propagate through the simulation.
-For example, a NWP forecast is forced mostly by initial conditions.
+One general rule applies to all of these applications: the properties of the interpolation will propagate through the simulation.
+For example, a numerical weather prediction (NWP) forecast is forced mostly by initial conditions.
 Thus, if the initial conditions are inaccurately interpolated to the model grid, even high-order dynamical solvers will render inaccurate forecasts.
-The same can be said about climate simulations which are almost entirely boundary value problems due to their very long simulation times.
+The same can be said about climate simulations, which are almost entirely boundaryvalue problems owing to their very long simulation times.
 With such high sensitivity to boundary specifications, a low-order accurate interpolation should not be coupled with high-order accurate dynamics.
-If the interpolation used when coupling two components isn't conservative, the overall simulation will not be conservative.
+If the interpolation used when coupling two components is not conservative, the overall simulation will not be conservative.
 If the interpolation used in AMR grid refinement is oscillatory, the simulation will exhibit oscillations.
-Therefore, if certain properties are desirable in a dynamical simulation, those same properties must to be true of the interpolations used to transfer data from grid to grid.
+Therefore, if certain properties are desirable in a dynamical simulation, those same properties must be true of the interpolations used to transfer data from grid to grid.

 The purpose of the present study is to perform an intercomparison of various functional approximations in the CCS applied to conservative interpolation between two latitude-longitude grids.
-These approximations include the Piecewise Parabolic Method and non-polynomial approximations from Norman and Nair (2008) as well as four new polynomial functions.
-The new reconstructions are the Power-limited Piecewise Parabolic Method (P-PPM), third-order Weighted Essentially Non-Oscillatory (WENO3) method, fifth-order Weighted Essentially Non-Oscillatory (WENO5) method, and a modified PPM (M-PPM).
+These approximations include the piecewise parabolic method (PPM) and non-polynomial approximations from Norman and Nair (2008) as well as four new polynomial functions.
+The new reconstructions are the power-limited piecewise parabolic method (P-PPM), third-order weighted essentially non-oscillatory (WENO23) method, fifthorder weighted essentially non-oscillatory (WENO35) method, and a modified PPM (M-PPM).
 The M-PPM, developed in this study, uses a convex combination of the original full-order reconstruction and the classical limited reconstruction with the weighting defined by a mathematical indicator of jump discontinuity severity in the stencil.

-There exist other polynomial interpolants in literature not included in this paper.
+There exist other polynomial interpolants in literature not included in this article.
 For instance, Zerroukat et al. (2004) and Zerroukat et al. (2006) used piecewise cubic polynomials and quadratic splines, respectively, and both are limited by the filter provided in Zerroukat et al. (2005).
 These reconstructions are accurate, but cubics along with their filter require a wide stencil, and the splines require a global stencil.
-Small-stencil methods give an advantage in regard to scalability in that communication demand in parallel architectures is reduced compared to wide-stencil and global-stencil methods.
+Small-stencil methods give an advantage in regard to scalability in that communication demand in parallel architectures is reduced compared with wide-stencil and global-stencil methods.
 Additionally, smaller stencil methods can be used closer to a material boundary (e.g. the Earth's surface) than wider stencil methods.
 For this reason, we wish to restrict our attention to small-stencil methods, meaning the reconstruction of a cell requires a stencil of 5 cells or less (including the cell in question).
-Also, Blossey and Durran (2008) introduced a PPM variant wherein the classical limiter is only employed when a WENO-like parameter exceeds a certain threshold indicating a sufficiently large discontinuity.
+Also, Blossey and Durran (2008) introduced a PPM variant wherein the classical limiter is only employed when a WENO-like parameter exceeds a certain threshold, indicating a sufficiently large discontinuity.
 In fact, the M-PPM method developed in section 2.3 carries a similar approach: only limit the reconstruction to the degree to which it has the potential to cause oscillations.